 Artist StatementI am a photographer of landscape, both natural, and that created by human habitation.
 There is a long tradition in the artistic portrayal of landscape.
 While I am rooted in that tradition, my approach is not traditional.
 The unusual look of my photographs is created by the use of a glass sphere.
 Put simply, I use a hollow glass ball.
 It is about twelve inches round and made of clear blown glass.
-I do not directly photograph my subject.
+I do not directly photograph the landscape.
 I photograph its reflection on the glass surface; the environments behind and below the sphere create additional layers of imagery.
+For my Nature Portraits I insert my subject into the ball and the environment becomes its background.
 When doing a photo shoot, I choose a location that I think will produce interesting distortions.
 It could be a garden, a beach, or a friends yard.
 Once I am there, I set up my “glass studio” on the ground and begin exploring potential images.
 I move my body and camera around while looking through the viewfinder.
 In this work, I have shunned computer manipulation in favor of manipulating light and reflection, before it reaches my camera.
 I strive for a dreamlike quality, and a sense of timelessness.

 Cathy Leaycraft was born in New York City and raised mostly in the Philadelphia area.
 Her mother frequently took her to art galleries as she was growing up.
 Her paternal grandmother was an artist in Woodstock, NY, where Ms. Leaycraft visited in the summer.